 Desert Hot Springs is an extremely ethnically-diverse city.
 The people who call Desert Hot Springs home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Desert Hot Springs, accounting for 56.43% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Desert Hot Springs residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Desert Hot Springs include Irish, English, European, and Italian.
+Important ancestries of people in Desert Hot Springs include German, Irish, English, Italian, and Swedish.

 The most common language spoken in Desert Hot Springs is English.
 Other important languages spoken here include Spanish and Tagalog.